Data highlight

 To understand these statewide disparities, the Oklahoma Maternal Mortality Review Committee (MMRC) was established in 2019.
 The MMRC releases an annual report detailing maternal mortality statistics for the state at a 3 year rolling rate, the most recent MMRC Report includes data from 2019-2021.

-The most recent report includes recommendations to promote self-advocacy efforts by pregnant women and their families, adopt Team Birth initiatives, and increase “utilization of SBIRT (Screening, Brief Intervention, Referral to Treatment) to improve identification of individuals in need of referral for substance use intervention and treatment”.
+The report also includes recommendations to promote self-advocacy efforts by pregnant women and their families, adopt Team Birth initiatives, and increase “utilization of SBIRT (Screening, Brief Intervention, Referral to Treatment) to improve identification of individuals in need of referral for substance use intervention and treatment.”

 3-Year Rolling Maternal Mortality Rate by Race/Ethnicity, Oklahoma 2015-2021